hamzagame123/portfolio/Medshield Web App Design/src/CASE_STUDY.md

 ### Next Steps

 The immediate priority is completing mobile responsiveness to ensure the application works seamlessly across all devices.
-Following that, backend integration will transform Medsheild from a polished prototype into a production-ready SaaS product.
+Following that, backend integration will transform Medshield from a polished prototype into a production-ready SaaS product.

-With a solid foundation, thoughtful design system, and clear roadmap, Medsheild is positioned to become a valuable tool for chiropractic clinics seeking a modern, efficient, and trustworthy patient management solution.
+With a solid foundation, thoughtful design system, and clear roadmap, Medshield is positioned to become a valuable tool for chiropractic clinics seeking a modern, efficient, and trustworthy patient management solution.

 ---